-The Leopoldina Fellowship Programme is an initiative by the National Academy of Sciences to encourage future generations of exceptional young scientists.
-It was set up by the Federal Ministry of Education and Research (BMBF) in 1997 and has been organised by the Leopoldina since then.
-Since 2009, the programme has been a fixture in the Academy’s institutional budget and is funded jointly by the BMBF and the state of Saxony-Anhalt.
+The Leopoldina fellowship program was set up by the Federal Ministry of Education and Research (BMBF) in 1997 and has been managed by the Leopoldina since then.
+Since 2009, the program has been a fixture in the Academy’s institutional budget and is funded jointly by the BMBF and the state of Saxony-Anhalt.
+It represents a contribution by the National Academy of Sciences Leopoldina to promoting the elite of future generations.

-The follow-up funding starts once the postdoc funding has come to an end and may run for up to five years.
-During this period, former research fellows will receive a limited amount of support in the form of, for example, equipment and travel grants to allow them to present the results of the research funded by the Leopoldina Postdoc Scholarship.
+The follow-up funding starts upon expiry of the postdoc funding and may run for up to five years.
+During this period, former research fellows may receive limited support in the form of material resources.
+The personal follow-up support may be used to provide former scholarship holders with materials and travel grants to showcase the results from their postdoctoral research.

-The funding budget allows the Academy to finance about 35 Leopoldina Postdoc Scholarships every year.
-Around 20 new scholarships are awarded each year.
+The grants available allow for the financing of approximately 35 Leopoldina postdoc scholarships per year.
+Approximately 20 new scholarships are awarded each year.

 Leopoldina Meeting “Ergebnisse des Leopoldina-Förderprogramms X”